 How steam escapes from slow cookers and multi-cookers, such as an Instant Pot can vary

-This next piece of information is a bit technical, but in order to help you make the best slow cooker oatmeal, it’s worth mentioning.
+This next piece of information is a bit technical, but in order to help you make the best oatmeal, it's worth mentioning.

 Depending on the model of slow cooker you use, you may get a bit of variation to your slow cooker oatmeal.
 Why?
 This is because different models will allow varying amounts of steam to escape.